cosmosgame/save-the-world/content/growing-up/spiral-dynamics/turquoise.md

 Turquoise as a societal construct is not yet here.
 There is no history I can point to.
 So we don't really know yet exactly what Turquoise is going to look like.
 But we do have the pattern of what has happened up to now to give us some important clues.
 We know that this stage will be the (tock) return to community.
 And just like Yellow revisits Beige at a higher stage, Turquoise revisits Purple.
 We will know Turquoise has arrived by its awesome, legendary parties.
 Burning Man might be an early yearning towards this.
 Just like Purple was the start of religion, Turquoise almost certainly will see the rebirth of an enlightened form of religion.
 It will be a practice of spirit that deeply nourishes and strengthens.
 And we will become bad-asses once more.

 Turquoise is like a prophecy in a story.
 It is a dream of what we hope and pray will come.
 And it can be our intention.
 Our guide of what needs to happen in order for the world to flourish.
-But even though Turquoiseis not yet fully here I do see some signs of it starting to emerge.
-Valerie Kaur's [Revolutionary Love Project](https://valariekaur.com/revolutionary-love-project/) is one example.
+But even though Turquoise is not yet fully here I do see some signs of it starting to emerge.
+Valerie Kaur's [Revolutionary Love Project][1] is one example.

 Please watch her Ted talk.
 It is a great review of everything I have talked about so far.
 I sincerely doubt that she is aware of Spiral Dynamics, but that makes this even more compelling of an example.
 She takes us through all the stages and ends with a call for us all to unite to save the world.